One of the most anticipated books in the carnivore diet space has finally arrived, and in just a couple of months, it has become a huge success.

 1. More Information About Temporary Side Effects

-While you do learn how to best approach the switch to eating just meat, I felt there should have been more info about the downsides and side effects.
+While you learn how to best approach the switch to eating just meat, I felt there should have been more info about the downsides and side effects.
 Unless you’re already doing the ketogenic diet with high-fat and protein intake and low carb foods, you may encounter the keto flu for a few days .

 There is also a chance of stomach upset and diarrhea, which could be the result of your body adapting to the higher volume of protein and fat.